-- Prohibit government staff from being paid to do personal or political work for an elected official who they work for in a personal capacity.
+- Prohibit government staff from being paid to do personal or political work for an elected official for whom they work for in a personal capacity.

-- Empower the city’s Conflicts of Interest Board by providing the agency with the resources it needs to conduct proper oversight and enforcement.
-The Conflict of Interest Board’s budget has been cut for the last two years.
-We cannot expect real enforcement without appropriate resources.
+- Empower the city’s Conflicts of Interest Board by providing the agency with the resources it needs to conduct proper oversight and enforcement by reinstating its full budget.

-- Slam shut the revolving door by expanding and extending the ban on lobbying so that any person who works for my administration is prohibited from lobbying my administration for the duration of my administration.
+- Slam shut the “revolving door” by expanding and extending the ban on lobbying, so that any person who works for the administration is prohibited from lobbying the administration.

-- Disclose the details of any meeting I have with a lobbyist or any donor to my campaign where the discussion involves any City business.
+- Disclose the details of any meeting Maya has with a lobbyist or any donor to the campaign where the discussion involves any City business.